Alex Barcello: Arizona

 In his freshman year at Arizona, Barcello appeared in 21 games from his point guard position.
 He had a season high of 11 points in their victory over LBSU, which included three makes on four attempts from beyond the arc.
 He opened his collegiate career with a strong three-game run of 7.7 points, 3.3 rebounds and 3.7 assists per game while shooting 58.3 percent from the field and 57.1 percent from three-point range.
 Alex scored knocked down a pair of critical baseline jumpers in their run in its win at Oregon State.

 In his sophomore season at Arizona, he played in 30 of 32 games for the Wildcats.
 He registered three double-digit scoring games, opened the season with seven points and three rebounds in 15 minutes against Houston Baptist (11/17).
 He erupted for 16 points on 6 of 10 shooting in 13 minutes against Georgia Southern (11/29).
 He scored six points in six minutes at California (1/12/19).
 He scored seven points in 12 minutes at UCLA (1/25/19).
 He scored 12 points in 18 minutes at Utah (2/14/19).
 He notched his third double-digit scoring game of the season versus California (2/21/19), scoring 14 points in 18 minutes, going 7-of-7 from the free throw line.
-He earned an C.A.T.S.
+He earned a C.A.T.S.
 Academics Student-Athlete of the Month for February.